SouthGreenPlatform/AgroLD_webapp/README.md

 ### agrold_webapp

 Scripts used for website UI, contains scripts for AgroLD API feature and all SPARQL query.
-The front office (is any tools that has a direct relation to customers) of AgroLD web application are writed with JavaScript and the back office (interne fonctionnalities) are writed with JAVA.
+The front office (is any tools that has a direct relation to customers) of AgroLD web application are written in JavaScript and the back office (interne fonctionnalities) is written in JAVA.